winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : printPBTree Natural showNatural examplePB2 ≡ "((20, 30), (40, 50))"
 ```

-In this section, we studied only one example of a nested type (the "perfect binary tree").
+In this section, we saw only one example of a nested type (the "perfect binary tree").
 This and other advanced examples of designing and using nested recursive types
-are explained in the paper by Ralph Hinze, ["Manufacturing datatypes"](http://dx.doi.org/10.1017/S095679680100404X) (2001).
+are explained in the paper by Ralph Hinze, ["Manufacturing datatypes"](http://dx.doi.org/10.1017/S095679680100404X).
 All those types can be implemented using the Church encoding at the level of type constructors.
 In the next section, we will study that kind of Church encoding in more detail.